la2050/archive/_projects/2014/undevelopment-one.md

   competition: >-
     We hope to collaborate with any other organizations doing similar work both locally and regionally.
-  cost: >-
-    We think that the overall cost will be $250,000 for Undevelopment One.
-    Funding form LA 2050 will allow this first Undevelopment to happen as part of the larger dialogue of what is making our city thrive.
-The Metabolic Studio will be covering the remaining costs.
-Additional Undevelopment projects will be funded through a campaign in which 64 limited edition La Noria (water wheel) blade prototypes of the actual blades that will comprise the waterwheel, will be sold.
-Our hope is that each blade sold will provide the funding to produce a new Undevelopment site and that LA 2050 funding might be understood as the first official sponsorship of the Undevelopment network concept.
-  budget: "Estimated Costs:\r\n\r\nSite cleaning and grading $25,000\r\n\r\nBoring to the Eemian strata, collection of ancient pollen $35,000\r\n\r\nErecting greenhouse of Eemian organisms $10,000\r\n\r\nHydraulic repurposing of storm drains into flood basins $30,000\r\n\r\n*all consultants to be paid by Metabolic Studio."
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'